A Step-By-Step Guide to The Google Analytics Audit Checklist

-Also, has GTM code been added to different environments, such as DEV and UAT to enable testing in pre-production environments?
+Also, has the GTM code been added to different environments?
+Such as DEV and UAT to enable testing in pre-production?
 You may want to deploy GTM to multiple subdomains using a Lookup or RegEx Table to facilitate testing of new experiences before they go into the live environment.

 For a website to be GTM ready, it’s good practice to get a developer to add element IDs to assets which users interact with or that inform us the user is on a particular journey.
 You can sometimes use CSS selectors, but often element IDs are a more reliable method.

-Are forms configured for tracking as form submission tags should be vital for understanding conversion rates.
-Once configured you can then set up form submissions as goals in Google Analytics and use them to create automated funnel visualisations in Data Studio.
+Are forms configured for tracking?
+Form submission tags are vital for understanding conversion rates.
+You can then set up form submissions as goals in Google Analytics and use them to create funnel visualisations in Data Studio.

 Does the website have single page applications (SPAs)?
 This may require using URL fragments or element visibility triggers to track user progress in a SPA.

 3. Data Layer Basics:

 The data layer is a major advantage of using Google Tag Manager, and there would be no variables or triggers in GTM without it.
 But don’t assume IT and developers know what it is or how to use it.
 Find out if anyone has explained the data layer to your developers.
 Begin a conversation about how they can help you by getting useful information into the data layer.